 VideoNor is a cloud-based video conferencing solution.
 It offers virtual video rooms by giving unique virtual addresses.

-This is a B2B, B2C and B2G Norwegian marketplace that offers access to different interpreters over video phone conferences.
-We built this platform from scratch and implmented 2 core video solutions in this marketplace-Twilio and Videonor.
+This is a B2B, B2C, and B2G Norwegian marketplace that offers access to different interpreters over video phone conferences.
+We built this platform from scratch and implemented 2 core video solutions in this marketplace-Twilio and Videonor.

-Currently TikkTalk connects users from 72 countries video video conferencing and has raised over $1M for its further growth.
+Currently, Salita connects users from 72 countries through video conferencing and has raised over $1M for its further growth.

 The bottom line is that online marketplaces can use video calls for a number of goals: support, online consulting, mentoring, interpretation, and many others.